 Speaker social cues are important: Children tend pay attention to things that are in their mother's hands-this simple attentional bias can often lead them to choose items that have recently been manipulated, offered or touched.
 (Yu & Smith 2013, Deák, Krasno, Triesch, Lewis, & Sepeta 2014)

-Discourse Cues Young children prefer discourse continuity, where a label for an object is embedded between utterances about the same object (Horowitz & Frank 2013).
+Discourse Cues Young children prefer discourse continuity, where a label for an object is embedded between utterances about the same object (Horowitz & Frank 2013) and they learn novel object labels better this way (Schwab & Lew-Williams 2017).